ThiagoArcoverde/ThiagoArcoverde/README.md

 # Hi there, I'm Thiago Arcoverde👋
 **About Me:**
-- 🔭 Currently working as a .Net C# Fullstack developer at Atak Sistemas
+- 🔭 Currently working as a .Net C# Fullstack developer at Invillia
-- 🌱 Currently learning Elixir and AWS
+- 🌱 Currently learning React Native
 - 📫 How to reach me: [thiagoarcoverdecontato@gmail.com](mailto:thiagoarcoverdecontato@gmail.com)

 **Technologies I Work With:**